ms-iot/content/en-US/Docs/InternetConnectionSharing.md

 # Internet connection sharing

 This document describes how internet connection sharing (ICS) can be enabled on Windows 10 IoT Core.
 Developers can use the NetworkTetheringManager API to configure ICS programmatically.
 The API is described in the [NetworkOperatorTetheringManager](https://msdn.microsoft.com/en-us/library/windows/apps/windows.networking.networkoperators.networkoperatortetheringmanager.aspx){:target="_blank"} class.
-When using one of the [Windows 10 IoT Core Release Image](https://developer.microsoft.com/en-us/windows/iot/downloads){:target="_blank"} ICS can also be configured using the devcie portal.
+When using one of the [Windows 10 IoT Core Release Image](https://developer.microsoft.com/en-us/windows/iot/downloads){:target="_blank"} ICS can also be configured using the device portal.

 ## Configuring ICS using the device portal
 Windows Device Portal (WDP) provides all settings needed to enable ICS.
 In WDP navigate to the **IoT Onboarding** tab to find these settings.
 The device needs at least one Wi-Fi adpater that supports a software access point (SoftAP) configuration and one adapter that provides that Internet connection that will be shared.